Zezombye/blog/articles/overpy.md

 When creating a language, it is best to take the syntax from an existing popular one.
 This removes a huge burden from you as you can just copy what works.
 Most languages that tried to create a completely new syntax ended up being hard to read or write (e.g. AutoHotKey).
 I decided to go with Python, as I was working a lot with it at that time.

 However, keep in mind that **the syntax does not define a language**.
-I could’ve created OverC and followed a C-like syntax, but all that would’ve changed is the addition of braces and semicolons, rather than an indent-based hierarchy.
+I could've created OverC and followed a C-like syntax, but all that would've changed is the addition of braces and semicolons, rather than an indent-based hierarchy.

 Python has its own philosophies, and OverPy is not a general programming language; it has to adapt and create its own philosophies when it comes to the Workshop.
 The mistake I made was staying too close to Python.